gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### help
-The `./help` api will display a list of all the available API available on barterDEX and usage options.
+The `./help` API will display a list of all the available API available on barterDEX and usage options.

 Sample File Contents:
 ```shell